 The Victoria & Albert Museum

 This stunning museum is named after Queen Victoria and her husband Prince Albert.
 It is affectionately known as the V & A. Housing a huge array of treasures from all over the world from ancient China to contemmporary Britain.
 Displays are arranged over 7 floors in charming galleries.
+Amazingly, the museum has 7 miles of galleries!
 There are more than 3,000 objects on display in the British Galleries illustrating the best of British art and design since 1500.

-Access to the Victoria & Albert Museum is free, although there is sometimes a charge for special exhibitions.
+Although access to the Victoria & Albert Museum is free, there is sometimes a charge for special exhibitions.

 London’s major attractions offer something for everyone to enjoy.
 Whether you are looking for culture, art, history, architecture or entertainment there are dozens of treats in store!
 The London Underground is a great way to get about the city easily and fast.